Skip to main content

 Now clone the Metriport Connector (i.e. dbt project) to your local machine.

-All of the configurations you need to make will be in the dbt_project.yml file:
+All of the configurations you will need to make will be in the dbt_project.yml file:

-• set the input_database var to the name of the database where our raw Metriport data is
+• set the input_database var to the name of the database where our flattened Metriport data is

-• set the input_schema var to the name of the schema where our raw Metriport data is
+• set the input_schema var to the name of the schema where our flattened Metriport data is (i.e. RAW_DATA)

 • if you've followed other dbt setup guides and your profile name is anything other than default, you need to change the profile: configuration to match what you've set in your profiles.yml.